kevinbazira/algori-shop/README.md

 * Gutenberg plugin

 # Changelog

+= 1.0.9 - May 30 2019 =
+* Fixed CSS for native WooCommerce Widgets to blend well with the Algori Shop design
+* Added Algori Shop documentation link to the customizer
+* Added customizer css for custom controls like the algori-shop-documentation-link
+* Added recommended plugins using the TGMPA library
+* Updated POT file in languages folder

 = 1.0.8 - May 10 2019 =
 * Fixed readme.txt issues and passed WordPress Readme Validator